 Our annual Thanksgiving Feast was held on Sunday, Nov.
 16, immediately following the 10 a.m. worship service.
 Members were asked to bring a favorite Thanksgiving dish to share and invite friends or acquaintances who were spending Thanksgiving alone.

-On Pumpkin Festival Weekend, October 25-26, the congregation will worship on Saturday evening at 5pm Saturday INSTEAD OF on Sunday morning.
-All visitors are cordially invited to join us for a special Halloween-themed service.
-Everyone is invited to wear a costume; children will trick-or-treat then go to Kids Club for Halloween activities.
+On Pumpkin Festival Weekend, October 25-26, the congregation held worship on Saturday evening at 5pm Saturday INSTEAD OF on Sunday morning.
+This was a special Halloween-themed service.
+Many participants wore costumes; children trick-or-treated through the sanctuary then went to Kids Club for Halloween activities.

 On Sunday, September 7 the Federated congregation celebrated Rally Day.
 The morning began with 10:00 am worship.
 During the service the congregation celebrated their safe journeys and reunion with “water communion” – sharing water collected from summer activities and travels.
 Rally Day is the start of the fall Sunday School program known as Kids’ Club and there were lots of children attending.
 Nursery care was available for the youngest little ones.

 Following the service, the Board of Religious Education hosted games and activities for all ages.
 Topping off the morning was a potluck in Dutton Hall.
 The Board of Membership and Fellowship providee beverages; members and friends brought a dish to share and their own table service.